Find Grad Schools

 6 Yearly Graduations

 Michigan State University is the 13th most popular school in the nation for students seeking a doctor's degree in educational/instructional technology.
 Each year, around 49,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,930 per year, while in-state graduate students, on average, pay $20,808 per year.
+The average in-state tuition for full-time undergraduates is $16,437 per year, while in-state graduate students, on average, pay $20,202 per year.
 During the most recent year for which we have data, 6 people received their doctor's degree in educational/instructional technology from Michigan State.
-Of these students, 88% were women and 38% were members of underrepresented racial-ethnic groups.
+About 33% of this group were women, and 11% were students from an underrepresented racial-ethnic group.

 #14